jt-abc8/nc-news-back-end/README.md

 The dev dependencies used for testing include [Jest](https://jestjs.io/), [SuperTest](https://github.com/ladjs/supertest) and [Husky](https://github.com/typicode/husky).

-Navigate to the project folder in your terminal and then run `npm i` to install them all.
+Navigate to the project folder in your terminal and then run `npm install` to install them all.

 ### 3. Create databases
 Run the following command in your terminal: